 VAT bills until the end of June will be deferred to the end of the tax year

 - Income tax payments due in July 2020 under Self Assessment to be deferred to January 2021

-- An extension of the interest-free period for Coronavirus Business Interruption Loan Scheme up to twelve months
+- An extension of the interest-free period for Coronavirus Business Interruption Loan Scheme up to 12 months

-On 26 March the Chancellor announced a support package for the self-employed, including 'members of partnerships'
+26 March: The Chancellor announced a support package for the self-employed, including 'members of partnerships'

 - This includes a direct cash grant of 80% of average profits over the past three years will be available up to £2,500 per month.